Harp

 The harp is a stringed musical instrument that has individual strings running at an angle to its soundboard; the strings are plucked with the fingers.
-Harps can be made and played in various ways, standing or sitting, and in orchestras or concerts.
-Its most common form is triangular in shape and made of wood.
+Harps can be played in either a seated or standing position.
+Most commonly, harps are made of wood and are triangular in shape.
 Some have multiple rows of strings and pedal attachments.

-Ancient depictions of harps were recorded in Mesopotamia, Persia (now Iraq and Iran) and Egypt, and later in India and China.
+Ancient depictions of harps were recorded in Mesopotamia (now Iraq), Persia (now Iran) and Egypt, and later in India and China.
 By medieval times harps had spread across Europe.
-Harps were found across the Americas where it was a popular folk tradition in some areas.
+Harps are found across the Americas; in some regions, they are used in popular folk music traditions.
 Distinct designs also emerged from the African continent.
 Harps have symbolic political traditions and are often used in logos, including in Ireland.

+Historically, strings were made of sinew (animal tendons).
+Other materials have included gut (animal intestines), plant fiber, braided hemp, cotton cord, silk, nylon, and wire.

+In pedal harp scores, double flats and double sharps should be avoided whenever possible.

 History

 Harps have been known since antiquity in Asia, Africa, and Europe, dating back at least as early as 3000 BCE.
-The instrument had great popularity in Europe during the Middle Ages and Renaissance, where it evolved into a wide range of variants with new technologies, and was disseminated to Europe's colonies, finding particular popularity in Latin America.
+The instrument had great popularity in Europe during the Middle Ages and the Renaissance, where it evolved into a wide range of variants with new technologies, and was disseminated to Europe's colonies, finding particular popularity in Latin America.

 Although some ancient members of the harp family died out in the Near East and South Asia, descendants of early harps are still played in Myanmar and parts of Africa; other variants defunct in Europe and Asia have been used by folk musicians in the modern era.

 Origin

-Middle East
+West Asia and Egypt

-The earliest harps and lyres were found in Sumer, 3500 BCE, and several harps were excavated from burial pits and royal tombs in Ur.
-The oldest depictions of harps without a forepillar can be seen adjacent to the Near East, in the wall paintings of ancient Egyptian tombs in the Nile Valley, which date from as early as 3000 BCE.
+The earliest harps and lyres were found in Sumer, c.
+2500 BCE, with several harps excavated from burial pits and royal tombs in Ur.
+The oldest depictions of harps without a forepillar can be seen in the wall paintings of ancient Egyptian tombs in the Nile Valley, which date from the mid 3rd millennium BCE.
 These murals show an arched harp, an instrument that closely resembles the hunter's bow, without the pillar that we find in modern harps.